In Lieu of Flowers

 A wide range of brushstrokes and materials, including acrylic paint, oil paint, and dye, are utilized to create a sense of aggression and urgency within these works.
 The artist demonstrates confidence in her gesture, driven by intuition and abstract experimentation.
 The smaller paintings featured in the exhibition are the result of a much longer process.
 More time is spent with these pieces, sometimes months.
 Consideration for material, brushstrokes, and composition become crucial when working at this scale.

 Playfulness is key to the artist’s process, allowing the subject matter to become a metaphorical playground.
 The flowers echo sultry figures, becoming humanlike in their displayed traits and evolutionary actions.
 For example, Naked Lady is loosely based off the Amaryllis belladonna flower, known for its striking beauty and uniquely leafless stem.
 However, the Amaryllis is stealthily toxic, all of its parts poisonous if ingested.
 The seductive tendrils of Hughes’ Naked Lady draws the viewer in close, as the venomous, strap-like leaves seem to melt off the canvas.
-My Natural Nyctinasty depicts a flower in nyctinastic movement, a nightly rhythm of a plant closing its pedals in response to the onset of darkness.
+My Natural Nyctinasty depicts a flower in nyctinastic movement, a nightly rhythm of a plant closing its petals in response to the onset of darkness.
 The bud takes shelter within itself, symbolically signaling that it is not to be disturbed.

 Hughes’ radical and cerebral approach to painting imbues the works with a sense of freedom and a vitality hardly contained by the canvas.
 While marking a deviation for the artist, In Lieu of Flowers features works that are remarkably spirited and distinctly grandiose, broadening the artist’s prolific and expansive career.